GeorgeOsborn97/CI_Project_3/README.md

    ___
 ## deployment:
-Firstly pip3 freeze > requirements.txt was used in order to update the requirements.txt file so that all the imports would be read properly on Heroku. from the Heroku dashboard 'create a new app' was clicked.
+* Firstly pip3 freeze > requirements.txt was used in order to update the requirements.txt file so that all the imports would be read properly on Heroku.
+* From the Heroku dashboard 'create a new app' was clicked.
-I then named my app characetr-creator-ci-project-3.
+* I then named my app characetr-creator-ci-project-3.
-I selected my region and clicked create app.
+* I selected my region and clicked create app.
-I then clicked on settings at the tab at the top of the page.
+* I then clicked on settings at the tab at the top of the page.
-I then created a configs var to include my creds.json file I then added the python and node.js buildpacks.
+* I then created a configs var to include my creds.json file
+* I then added the python and node.js buildpacks.
-I then hit deploy in tab at the top of the page.
+* I then hit deploy in tab at the top of the page.
-I then connected to my github.
+* I then connected to my github.
-After connecting to my gitHub I was able to search and select my required repository.
+* After connecting to my gitHub I was able to search and select my required repository.
-I then selected automatic deployment in order to push any changes made in GitHub automatically to my application.
+* I then selected automatic deployment in order to push any changes made in GitHub automatically to my application.
-With that done i was able to view my application and ensure everything worked as expected.
+* With that done I was able to view my application and ensure everything worked as expected.

 ___
 ## credits/acknowledgments